 Rise of capital through loans, securities, and Token offerings

-Licensed crowdfunding platform operators are permitted to raise capital through crowdfunding platforms using one of four different instruments: (i) simple loan agreement; (ii) issue of debt securities (i.e. bonds); (iii) issue of equity securities (i.e. shares); or (iv) assignment of claim rights deriving from credit agreements already concluded.
-New instruments like ICO and Token offerings can be used in order to raise the capital through licensed crowdfunding platforms.
-This opens completely new opportunities and possibility to license ICO’s, Token offerings and legally distribute them in all over European Union.
+Licensed Crowdfunding platform operators are permitted to finance their client companies through crowdfunding platforms using different instruments: (i) loan agreement; (ii) issue of debt securities (i.e. bonds); (iii) issue of equity securities (i.e. shares); (iv) assignment of claim rights deriving from existing credit agreements.
+Modern instruments like Token Offering and Security Token Offering STO can be used in order to raise the capital for investment project through licensed crowdfunding platforms.
+Securities issued by licensed crowdfunding platforms are allowed for distribution in all European market allowing to attract capital from all around EU/EEA.

-Requirements depending on value of transaction
+Requirements depending on value of Crowdfunding transaction

 More about FinTech companies registration and licensing in Lithuania – http://ecovis.lt/fintech/.